breakerzirconia/Binks/README.md

 (([<-19.0>] ([<0.0>] [<1.0>])) ([<0.0>] [<1.0>]))
 ```

-Upon reacing a *Node* all the remaining directions are ignored.
+Upon reaching a *Node* all the remaining directions are ignored.

 ### ⬖ Mirroring the link